A Christoffel-like function for high-dimensional support inference in graphical models: Preliminaries

 Recursive application of \Cref{LEM:junctreesep} leads to the following factorization of the density function:

 Assuming positivity of the marginals, this may be rewritten as

 Each factor on the right hand side of this equation depends on at most

-variables (i.e., on the size of the largest clique in $\overline{G}$).
-This number relates to the treewidth of the original graphical model: $\tau(G) = \min \mathrm{cl}(\overline{G}) - 1$, where the minimum is taken over all possible chordal completions $\overline{G}$ of $G$.
+variables.
+That is, on the size $\clique(\overline{G})$ of the largest clique in $\overline{G}$.
+This number relates to the \emph{treewidth} of the original graphical model, which is defined as $\tau(G) := \min \clique(\overline{G}) - 1$, where the minimum is taken over \emph{all possible} chordal completions $\overline{G}$ of $G$.
+Treewidth is a well-studied parameter, with deep connections to the computational complexity of various graph problems.
 While chordal completions can be constructed efficiently by adding edges greedily, some cliques of the resulting chordal completion may be large.
-In fact it is NP-hard to compute the treewidth of a graph, and thus to find a chordal completion that minimizes $\mathrm{cl}(\overline{G})$.
+In fact, it is NP-hard to compute the treewidth of a graph, and thus to find a chordal completion that minimizes $\clique(\overline{G})$.

 We end this section with an observation that will be useful in later proofs.
-One can order the cliques $C_1, C_2, \ldots, C_\ell \in V(J)$ so that they satisfy the \emph{running intersection property (RIP)}\footnote{The running intersection property and clique-intersection property mentioned earlier are sometimes used interchangeably.}, i.e, so that for any $2 \leq k \leq \ell$, there exists a $j < k$ with
+One can order the cliques $C_1, C_2, \ldots, C_\ell \in V(J)$ so that they satisfy the \emph{running intersection property (RIP)}\footnote{The running intersection property and clique-intersection property mentioned earlier are sometimes used interchangeably.
+See~\cite[Theorem 3.5]{graphmodels} for a justification of this ambiguity.}, i.e, so that for any $2 \leq k \leq \ell$, there exists a $j < k$ with

+(In fact, any \emph{reverse topological sorting} of $J$ gives an order with the RIP~\cite[Section 3.3]{graphmodels}.)
 We fix one such $j$ for each $k$, and write $S_k := C_k \cap C_j$.
-This gives the following partition of the variables:
+This gives the following partition of the variables (where $\dot\cup$ denotes a union of disjoint sets):

 We can rewrite~\eqref{EQ:juncdecomp0} according to this order as When the marginals are positive, this is equivalent to